devWRM/million_dollar_idea/zNOTES.md

 FILE app/controllers/sessions_controller.rb
 IN THE destroy action
-    Logout by deleting the session's user_id:
+    LOGOUT by deleting the session's user_id:
         session.clear

 =======================================================